 Unless otherwise noted, these tutorials are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The library has created an Introduction to Academic Integrity tutorial to introduce students to the concepts of academic integrity, academic misconduct, plagiarism, and citation.
-Please contact your School Librarian if you would like to use this tutorial in conjunction with a Blackboard quiz.
+The library has created an Introduction to Academic Integrity guide to introduce students to the concepts of academic integrity, academic misconduct, plagiarism, and citation.
+Please contact your Subject Librarian if you would like to use this tutorial in conjunction with a Blackboard quiz.

 Open Educational Resources (OERs) are teaching, learning, and research resources released under an open license that permits their free use and repurposing by others.
 OERs can be textbooks, full courses, lesson plans, videos, tests, software, or any other tool, material, or technique that supports access to knowledge. —SPARC Open Education Fact Sheet (pdf)